 Sunglasses are recommended.
 If you’re screwing your eyes up to keep the sun out, you may be carrying that tension through your neck and shoulder muscles, which may have a detrimental effect on your running style.
 Relaxed eyes means a relaxed running style.

-You might find that chafing is worse if you’re sweating more.
-If this is the case, consider using a running lubricant to keep things comfortable.
+You might find chafing is worse if you’re sweating more.
+If this is the case, consider using a running lubricant on your sensitive areas or tape over your nipples to keep things comfortable.

-Yes, it is possible to overhydrate yourself and develop hyponatremiaif you drink too much water, but it is more likely than not that you will finish a run dehydrated on a hot day.
+Yes, it is possible to overhydrate yourself and develop hyponatremia if you drink too much water, but more likely than not that you will finish a run dehydrated on a hot day.
 Not only does this have a negative effect on running performance, but it can also cause serious health problems.
-Drink to thirst and you should be OK.
+Don’t go overboard, just drink to thirst and you should be OK.

 A sports drink, or electrolyte replacement drink, should help replace the salts and minerals that your body loses through sweat.
 Make it up the day before your run and keep it in a fridge or freezer.

-Even if you find you don’t need to run with a bottle in winter, you may find you need one in the summer.
-If you don’t like carrying bottles, then either find somewhere you can leave them, have someone else carry them for you, run past water fountains, or invest in a hydration pack.
+Even if you don’t need to run with a bottle in winter, you may find you need one in summer.
+If you don’t like carrying bottles, either find somewhere you can leave them, have someone else carry them for you, run past water fountains, or invest in a hydration pack.
 This is a backpack with a flexible bladder inside it that you can fill with water or a sports drink that you drink through a hose.
 It will keep your hands free, and if you put the drink in the fridge or freezer the night before, can keep your back cool too.
-Just bear in mind, that you may find you get a sweatier back from having it covered, so try and experiment to see what works best for you.
+Just bear in mind, you may get a sweatier back from having it covered, so experiment to see what works best for you.

 Tipping water over yourself – especially on your head, back of the neck, arms, wrists and legs – can help keep you cool through evaporation.

-Some running events will have on-course showers that you can run through.
-You may not have this luxury when out for a run on your own, but you can still make the most of drinking fountains or taps that you run past.
+Some running events have on-course showers you can run through.
+You may not have this luxury when out for a run on your own, but you can still make the most of drinking fountains or taps you run past.